Welcome to the OpticianWorks Consumers Guide To Buying Glasses 2025

 Fit matters, not only for comfort and appearance but for your vision as well.
 Only an experienced optician can provide you with a proper fit for your new eyewear.
 Only an experienced optician can take accurate measurements for the proper alignment of your eyeglass lenses.
 Your optician will take the time and care to assure you are getting the proper lenses by doing a final inspection of the product.
 In many cases you will actually see a difference in the quality of your vision.
 This is important when choosing progressive lenses and frames and higher lens powers.

 Because your shopping experience should be fun and satisfying and you should feel great about your purchase.
-Shopping for your new eyeglasses can be no different than shopping for new clothes or a new pair of shoes.
+Shopping for your new eyeglasses should be no different than shopping for new clothes or a new pair of shoes.
 You will determine what is within your budget and what you want your shopping experience to be.

 Optical shops provide you with hundreds of frame choices to try on so you can determine what looks and fits best.
 Maintaining that inventory costs the business $10,000 to $100,000.
 This allows you to choose the right style and the right fit without trial-and-error or settling for something that isn’t quite right because you don’t want the hassle of returning that frame you bought online.